67th Filmfare Awards South

-The 67th Filmfare Awards South is an awards event that took place at Bangalore, India on 9 October 2022.
+The 67th Filmfare Awards South is an awards event that took place in Bengaluru, India on 9 October 2022.
 The ceremony recognised and honoured the best films and performances from the Telugu, Tamil, Kannada and Malayalam films and music released in between 2020 and 2021, along with special honours for lifetime contributions and few special awards.
-The event took place in Bangalore on 9 October 2022.
-The event was held at Bangalore International Exhibition Centre.
+The event took place at Bangalore International Exhibition Centre, in Bengaluru on 9 October 2022.